osman-developer/EmployeeMS/README.md

 Overview
 The Employee Management System is a project built using .NET 8.0, following a clean layered architecture.
 This design ensures maintainability, scalability, and separation of concerns, making it easy to extend and modify in the future.
 The project implements a Generic Repository pattern, allowing for reusable data access logic across different services.
 The core components of the system are separated into distinct projects with specific responsibilities.

+Additionally, the system allows users to upload images, IDs, and attachments related to employees, making it suitable for comprehensive employee data management.

 Project Structure
 Domain: